reicek/facilitinder/README.md

 ###### Watching for changes
 ---------------------------

-This will run all tasks when there is a change to the CSS or JS files.
+This will run all tasks when there is a change to the CSS or JS files and automatically reload your browser when everything it's ready.
+To use auto-reload you must **install [livereload browser extension](http://livereload.com/extensions/)**.

 ```
 grunt watch